Last updated: August 25, 2022

 The walking track from Rushcutters Bay to Rose Bay is not as well-known as other walks in the Sydney Harbour area, which is a pity because it’s an absolute gem.

-What’s interesting is that this walk forms part of a network of various walks that allow you to walk from the city all the way to Malabar Beach, following the coastline of Sydney’s eastern suburbs.
+What’s interesting is that this walk forms part of a network of various trails that allow you to walk from the city all the way to Malabar Beach, following the coastline of Sydney’s eastern suburbs.

 Here is a list of those walks (from west to east):